 The order in which websites are presented is not random, of course.
-The websites which are considered the best match for a given key phrase are shown at the top (excluding paid ads).
+The websites which are considered the best match for a given keyphrase are shown at the top (excluding paid ads).
 Putting them in certain positions in the search results is a job for the Google algorithm.

 No one among the general public knows exactly how this algorithm works, but analysts recognize numerous factors which affect the position of websites in search engines.
-There are more than 200 factors which can place the site lower or higher in the results, and these factors can be divided into 2 groups:
+There are more than 200 factors that can place the site lower or higher in the results, and these factors can be divided into 2 groups:

 - factors accounting for a website's content and its use